llmir/FedLPPA/README.md

 conda activate fed39v2
 ```
 ## 3. Data Preparation
-Download the datasets to the dir 'FedLPPA/data' in the form of '.h5'.
+You can download the datasets with different formats of sparsely-supervised annotations to the dir 'FedLPPA/data' in the form of '.h5'.
+The automated scripts for generating sparsely-supervised annotations will be included in subsequent updates.

 ## 4. Train the model